CryptosOdysseus/TESTING-STUFF/Note on Inventor-AAE and its Legal Agent status .md

 _Remark: referring a number of times to Dazza & Brenden, these referenced names may, if appropriate, and in due time, be replaced by *D & B’s respective GitHub links*_

-AAE: Automated and Autonomous Entity (including what is called as A.I. in various degrees of automation & autonomy).
+AAE: Automated and Autonomous Entity (including what is called an A.I. in various degrees of automation & autonomy).

-AALE: Automated and Autonomous Legal Entity (the purpose of this MIT Media Lab Computational AALE Law Challenge).
+AALE: Automated and Autonomous Legal Entity (the purpose of this MIT Media Lab Computational Law "AALE Challenge").

 NPI: Natural Person (as referred to in UK Patent Law) and/or Individual (as referred to in US Patent Law).